-“This Characterisation Report (link below) on the city of Nottingham was commissioned by the East Midlands Regional Team to assist them with their regular casework within the city of Nottingham.”
+“This Characterisation Report (link on the left) on the city of Nottingham was commissioned by the East Midlands Regional Team to assist them with their regular casework within the city of Nottingham.”

 Over several workshops carried out by Professor Ana Souto from NTU, the people of Nottingham have drawn the city.
-Find out more in the Identity Project link below.
+Find out more in the Identity Project link on the left.

 Character variation